As a pharmacology PhD candidate, you will do research in our

 In the process, you will build interdisciplinary research skills with applications to careers in drug discovery, neuroscience, toxicology, endocrinology, public health and many other fields.

-We fully fund the entire course of your studies.
+Students are fully funded through the entire course of their studies.
 This support allows you to completely immerse yourself in your research, giving you chances to collaborate closely with our faculty, and faculty throughout the medical school and in allied departments and institutions.

 The multiple lab rotation system in the PhD Program in Biomedical Sciences gives you experience working in a wide array of research projects before you choose one for your dissertation work in the Department of Pharmacology and Toxicology.

 For questions about admissions and academic advisement, please